Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 Repository used to setup the Green Algorithms dashboards, using [Grafana](https://grafana.com/) and a database.
 This allows you to examine HPC usage over time, with helpful graphs, charts, etc.

 The system is composed of:
-* A backend, which obtains usage data from the HPC system (using the `sacct` command), aggregates it (to one row per user per day), enriches it (adds carbon footprint data).
+* A backend, which obtains usage data from the HPC system (using the `sacct` command), aggregates it (to one row per user per day), and enriches it (adds carbon footprint data).
 * A PostgreSQL database to store the HPC usage calculated by the backend
-* A frontend, which uses Grafana to query the database and display the data through graph and charts.
+* A frontend, which uses Grafana to query the database and display the data through graphs and charts.

 Content
 * [Prerequisites](#prerequisites)